JGRFenix/docs.ukfast.co.uk/source/security/threatvision/attack-ruleset/web-attacks/common-web-attacks.md

 # Common Web Attacks

 Web attacks are perhaps one of the most common attacks on Internet-facing systems, and they're only becoming more of a danger.
-UKFast's Threat Monitoring has a range of rules dedicated to detecting and blocking common web-based attacks and malicious connection attempts.
+UKFast's Threat Surveillance has a range of rules dedicated to detecting and blocking common web-based attacks and malicious connection attempts.

 ## SQL Injection